danieljoos/libkafka-asio/docs/connection_configuration.md

 bool auto_connect
 ```

-If set to `true`, the client will try to automatically connect to one of the
+If set to `true`, the connection will try to automatically connect to one of the
 known Kafka servers.